specklesystems/speckle-docs/user/bentley.md

 > This connector uses our shared Desktop UI.
 Read up on general guidelines for usage in the [Desktop UI section](/user/ui) or give our [new Desktop UI (alpha)](/user/ui2.md) a try.

-Once the Desktop UI panel is open, go ahead and create a new stream (or add an existing one) to the current file.
-Once the Microstation, OpenRoads, OpenRail, or OpenBuildings file is saved, the streams associated with that file will be saved too.
+Once the Desktop UI panel is open, go ahead and create a new project (or add an existing one) to the current file.
+Once the Microstation, OpenRoads, OpenRail, or OpenBuildings file is saved, the projects associated with that file will be saved too.

 ### Sending

 To send objects to Speckle, you'll first need to specify which objects are to be sent.
 This can be done in two ways:

-* The simpler way involves manually selecting elements in Microstation, OpenRoads, OpenRail, or OpenBuildings.
+- The simpler way involves manually selecting elements in Microstation, OpenRoads, OpenRail, or OpenBuildings.
-* The more powerful way is to use filtering logic to select elements.
+- The more powerful way is to use filtering logic to select elements.

 For the simpler selection method, follow the steps below:

-1. First, ensure the stream you want to send data to is in _Sender_ mode.
+1. First, ensure the project you want to send data to is in _Sender_ mode.
 2. Select the objects you want to send, and left-click the button that says `0 objects` in the Speckle Panel.
 A drop-down will appear; choose `Set Selection`.
 3. The same button should now display the total count of objects that were selected.
 4. You're ready to send!
 Press the `Send` button.
 You should see a progress bar and, once completed, a success message.